projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

          cp -r acrn-hypervisor/build/acrn-board-inspector*.deb "$disk"/
          sync && sudo umount "$disk"

    #.
-Insert the USB disk into the target system.
+Remove the USB stick from the development computer and insert it into the target system.

    #.
 Copy the Board Inspector Debian package from the USB disk to the target: